Toshihiro Nagoshi

 Toshihiro Nagoshi (名越 稔洋, Nagoshi Toshihiro) is a Japanese video game producer, director, and designer.
 He was the chief creative officer for Sega until 2021 when he became creative director.
 He went on to be the general director of Ryu Ga Gotoku Studio, and later became a member of the board of directors for Atlus.
-He joined Sega in 1989.
-After working at Sega for 30 years, Nagoshi left the company and founded Nagoshi Studio in late 2021.
+He joined Sega in 1989 as a graphic artist and later transitioned into director and producer roles.
+After working at Sega for thirty years, Nagoshi became the owner of Nagoshi Studio in 2021.